lexffe/discorder/README.md

 # Discorder

-Discorder is an interactive command line alternative discord client.
+Discorder is an interactive command line discord client.

 Discord server: https://discord.gg/0vYlUK2XBKlmxGrX

 Join for updates, to suggest stuff, complain about stuff, or just talk about stuff

-## Dev branch

-You are currently on the dev branch, things here may be breaking left and right so be carefull

 ##Installing/Running